navneet0693/google_cse/README.txt

 MAINTAINERS
 -----------

-Authored and maintained by mfb: http://drupal.org/user/12302
+Drupal 8 version is Authored and maintained by navneet0693: http://drupal.org/u/navneet0693

 The current maintainer does not plan to add new features to this module, such as support for multiple CSEs; however, patches providing new